• Skip to primary navigation

 The type of acid with talking about comes from things like citrus, vinegar, and wine.

-But whereas you can leave a meet in a wet brine for considerably longer than you intended without seriously harming its texture, the same can’t be said for over marinating.
+But the same can't be said for over-marinating, whereas you can leave the meat in a wet brine for considerably longer than you intended without seriously harming its texture.
+If you let the meat marinate for too long, it will become mushy, which is not nice.

 Don’t forget to pop your marinating meat into the fridge.
 You want to keep any harmful bacteria at bay.